Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have shown that the Rabi model result for Einstein's $B$ coefficient depends on time and Rabi flopping frequency for a two-level system (atom or molecule) in the thermal radiation field.
-This result is accurate for fairly large Bohr frequency ($\omega_0\gg\omega_\gamma$), and is significantly different from the perturbation result which is not reliable near the resonance in the Rabi flopping.
-Our analytical result on the $B$ coefficient is an invitation for the experimentalists to do direct measurement of the $B$ coefficient.
+We have shown that the Rabi model result for Einstein's $B$ coefficient depends on time and the Rabi flopping frequency for the two-level system (atom or molecule) in the thermal radiation field at an absolute temperature $T$.
+This result is accurate for fairly large Bohr frequency ($\omega_0\gg\omega_\gamma$~\footnote{This is also a requirement for the rotating wave approximation, which is inbuilt in the Rabi model, to be valid.}) and fairly higher temperature ($k_BT\gnsim \hbar\omega_\gamma$), and is significantly different from the perturbation result which is not reliable near the resonance in the Rabi flopping.
+Our analytical result regarding the $B$ coefficient is an invitation for the experimentalists to do direct measurement of the $B$ coefficient.

-Although the limit $\omega_\gamma\rightarrow0$ gives the original $B$ coefficient back, yet, the time-dependence plays a significant role in the dynamics of probabilities of the two states of the system.
+Although the limit $\omega_\gamma\rightarrow0$ retrieves the original $B$ coefficient, yet the time-dependence plays a significant role in the population dynamics.
 The oscillations in the $B$ coefficient, even for very small $\omega_\gamma$, drives the system away from the thermodynamic equilibrium at any finite temperature.
-This is at odds with the Einstein's prediction about the thermodynamic equilibrium of an atom/molecule with the thermal radiation field \cite{Einstein}.
-The predicted equilibrium, however, can be ensured for the case $\omega_\gamma\rightarrow0$, i.e., in absence of Rabi flopping, as is expected.
+This is at odds with the Einstein's assumption about the thermodynamic equilibrium of an atom/molecule with the thermal radiation field~\cite{Einstein}.
+The predicted equilibrium, however, can be ensured for the case $\omega_\gamma\rightarrow0$, i.e., in absence of the Rabi flopping, as is expected.
+Nonzero finite value of the light-matter coupling ($\hbar\omega_\gamma$) quasi-periodically drives the two-level system for the multi-frequency modes of the thermal radiation field.
+We have also obtained results for the same system in the monochromatic radiation field.
+The drive would be periodic for this case.

-We also have obtained results for the same system in the monochromatic radiation field.
-Individual contribution of each frequency component of the thermal radiation field when randomly added damp the Rabi flopping causing extraordinary favour to the lower level on top of the spontaneous emissions.
-The second law of thermodynamics of a system is validated if Rabi flopping, which keeps memory of stimulated transitions, takes place in it.
+Individual contribution of each frequency component of the thermal radiation field when randomly added damp the Rabi flopping causing extraordinary favour to the lower level on top of the effect of the spontaneous emission.
+The second law of thermodynamics is not applicable for a driven system.
+It should be noted in this regard that the consideration of the memory-less transitions, as dealt with by Fermi's golden rule in the time-dependent perturbation theory, is an hypothesis equivalent to the molecular chaos hypothesis which is a necessary condition but not sufficient for reaching equilibrium of a thermodynamically isolated system~\cite{Snoke,Das}.
+The light-matter coupling ($\hbar\omega_\gamma$) further needs to tend to zero for the system to be not driven by the radiation field, and in turn, to be thermodynamically isolated for observing non-decrease of its entropy as an application of the second law of thermodynamics.